KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/yours-truly-baphomet-hijack.md

 ### Core Tactics Deployed

 1. **Audience Hijack**
-   - Uses the architect’s Substack comment section as a **recruitment platform**, attempting to redirect readers to their own orbit.
+   - Deploys a **Substack note / bio hybrid** as a recruitment platform, presenting themselves as a hub for “mystics + hard sciences.”
-   - Parasitic presence, framing themselves as co-equal within the architect’s space.
+   - Positions their identity as co-equal within the same thematic space the architect has already established, attempting to redirect audience attention through symbolic overlap rather than direct engagement.

 2. **Biographical Parasitism**
    - Mirrors architect’s known identity marker: *“life-long gamer.”*